ruthgn/Spam-Detection-Filter/spam-vs-ham-detection-filter.md

 spamDetectModel = MultinomialNB().fit(messagesTfidf, messages['label'])
 ```

-Let's try classifying our single random message and checking how we do:
+Let's try classifying our single random message and see how we do:

 ```python